Jackmacintyre3/VersaNet/README.md

 - **Q: How can I get audio descriptions for page content?**
   - **A:** Audio descriptions can be enabled from the accessibility options in the settings menu, providing spoken descriptions of on-screen content for visually impaired users.

-- **Q: What should I do if I'm having trouble logging into the website?**
-  - **A:** Ensure that your credentials are correct.
-If you are unable to remember your password, use the 'Forgot Password' link to reset it.
-Make sure that your browser accepts cookies from the site.

-- **Q: How can I update the software from the website?**
-  - **A:** Navigate to the settings section of the web interface where you can check for software updates.
-Follow the instructions provided to ensure your system is running the latest version.

-These FAQs aim to help users troubleshoot common issues and optimize their use of VersaNet.
-For more detailed guidance or specific concerns, consulting the full documentation or reaching out for support is recommended.